reuptaken/uniclient/README.md

 # uniclient2

-### WARNING: this script is compatible with Uniswap v1
+### WARNING: this script is compatible with Uniswap v1 ONLY!

 Node.js util to watch your (or someone else) profit/loss on Uniswap market in real time.